 Twenty-eight instant ticket games were introduced during the fiscal year.
 These new games contributed to the instant product's success by providing players with new ways to play.
-For the current year, the highest earning instant ticket revenue was the Corporation's "Mega Ca\$h" game, which offers a scratch and match numbers style game.
+For the fiscal year, the highest earning instant ticket revenue was the Corporation's "Mega Ca\$h" game, a \$10 game that produced gross sales of \$32,549,780.